Purdue University just acquired Kaplan University from Kaplan, Inc.

 The plan is to rename Kaplan U to somehow incorporate the Purdue name, although it’s unclear what the final name will be right now.
 Having a degree associated with Purdue will be highly attractive to many.

 Purdue’s acquisition involves the conversion of Kaplan U from a for-profit institution to a non-profit public university.

 While the deal is getting a lot of backlash in the media, a lot of people still feel optimistic about it.

 High-quality education, degrees, and career opportunities are always needed!
-If Purdue and Kaplan can deliver this at a low cost, then I’ll be the first to take my hat off to them!
+Hopefully Purdue and Kaplan can deliver this at a low cost!

 On the other hand, if the deal turns out to not be what it seems, and ends up hurting the students, I’ll be the first person to criticize it.

 There’s so much at stake here, and unfortunately there’s not much we can do but wait and see how this all plays out.
 I’ll be following the story closely with optimism until then.